Migraine: calm the nerve cells by feeding them a body’s own substance

 We all have a friend of family member who regularly suffers from extreme headaches, sometimes even accompanied by nausea that could lead to vomiting.
-There are remedies against migraines but despite those there’s not much more a migraineur, as people suffering from migraines are called, can do than accept the suffering and hope it passed quickly.
+There are remedies against migraine but despite those there’s not much more a migraineur, as people suffering from migraines are called, can do than accept the suffering and hope it passed quickly.

 It always passes, but not always as quickly as you’d like.
 It can take you out for days.
 For this reason, migraineurs are looking for solutions.
 As far as medicine is concerned there are only 2 solutions.
 Either you look for drugs to relieve the attack, like aspirin and more current triptans, or you take chronic measures to prevent the attacks.
 Unfortunately the ideal remedy has not yet been found.

 The general assumption is that the cause of these severe pains lies in the nerve cells within the brain.
 It is believed these cells become overactive and give off pain signals for hours or days.
-This is mostly correct, but not entirely, and that’s where an opportunity can be found to develop a new treatment.
+This is partially correct, but not entirely, and that’s where an opportunity can be found to develop a new treatment.

 Brain in stress